 From Coverdale to Colsterdale overlooking Nidderdale is a long moorland trek.
 It is enjoyable if you like solitude, large skies, uniform terrain and exploring little visited dales.
 It is, in fact, typical Dales.

-One of the great pleasures in walking the Yorkshire Dales is crossing the vast moors between the dales, rarely trodden and often remote, they then drop down in to a valley almost untouched by the modern world.
+One of the great pleasures in walking the Yorkshire Dales is crossing the vast moors between the dales.
+These routes are rarely trodden and often remote.
+Often they then drop down in to a valley almost untouched by the modern world.
 This walk from the lower reaches of Coverdale and visiting Colsterdale is one such walk.

-I headed off with Mist and never saw a soul for 12 miles, although to be fair an error in navigation did put me on a moor that no self respecting person (or dog) should be on.
-Certainly the return trip over Masham Moor and the ‘Haws’ is not to be undertaken lightly with some of the marked paths intermittent at best.
-West Scrafton and Caldbergh are idyllic dales villages and a joy to walk through as is the quiet valley of Colsterdale, isolated farms and shooting huts the only buildings that are passed.
+I headed off with Mist and never saw a soul for twelve miles.
+However there was one section where an error in navigation did put me on a moor that no self respecting person (or dog) should be on.
+This was my search for Great Haw.
+Without doubt the return trip over Masham Moor and the ‘Haws’ is not to be undertaken lightly.
+Here some of the marked paths are intermittent at best.
+West Scrafton and Caldbergh are idyllic dales villages and a joy to explore and spend time in.
+In addition the quiet valley of Colsterdale with its isolated farms and shooting huts is lovely and rarely visited.
+There are not even any villages nearby.

 The route offers two options at the top of Colsterdale, I took the longer detour towards South Haw for the views of Nidderdale (although the reservoirs are agonisingly out of sight) – the path that cuts south after Dawson House I cannot vouch for but it starts well enough.